torsten-liermann/systemd-docker/README.md

 The contents of `/etc/environment` will be added to the docker run command.

 ## Cgroups
-The main magic of how this works is that the container processes are moved from the Docker cgroups to the system unit cgroups.
+By default all application cgroups are moved to systemd.
+This implies that the `docker run` flags  `--cpuset` and/or `-m` are incompatible.
+It's also possible to control which cgroups are transfered using individual  `--cgroups` flags for each cgroup to transfer. **`-cgroups name=systemd` is the strict minimum, if it's not specified, `systemd` will lose track of the container**.
-By default all application cgroups will be moved.
-This means by default you can't use `--cpuset` or `-m` in Docker.
-If you don't want to use the systemd cgroups, but instead use the Docker cgroups, you can control which cgroups are transfered using the `--cgroups` option.  **Minimally you must set `name=systemd`; otherwise, systemd will lose track of the container**.
-For example
+This implies that the `docker run` flags  `--cpuset` and/or `-m` are incompatible.

 `ExecStart=/opt/bin/systemd-docker --cgroups name=systemd --cgroups=cpu run --rm --name %n nginx`